 Each year, CSCR’s Middle School Program morphs into what is right for the group; yet, the thread that provides consistency is real-world environmental education that launches the next generation of environmental stewards.
 The program is run by the exceptionally talented ecologist and equally passionate educator, Susan Bryant.
 Part artist, part scientist, all humanist, and a great leader of middle school students, Susan will engage the young scientists in understanding our harbor’s environmental assets — salt marshes, eelgrass beds, shellfish beds, dunes & barrier beach, — and the underwater diversity, serenity, and aesthetics of the ecosystems surrounding us.

-This program is open to students going into grades 6, 7, or 8.
+This program is open to students in (or going into), grades 6, 7, or 8.
 Our experience tells us that this age group is quite capable of meeting our expectations.
 Our students understand they are a community of researchers capable of respectfully collaborating with peers who share a passion for discovery of the wonders and beauty of our coastal ecosystem.

 With the interest in Briggs Harbor and the flats, we will continue our research on Bassings Beach in order to relay information that we have discovered to town officials and other stakeholders as they make decisions about the area.
 We are also responding to goals expressed in Cohasset’s Municipal Harbor Plan and questions raised by local people.
 We may be surveying wildlife, shellfish, seaweed, dune vegetation, salt-marsh plants, fish, or sediments.